 Anisotropic Filtering is rather light for a GPU to process and gives quite a good improvement of the games textures at longer distances.
 You can set it from 0=disabled, too 2, 4, 8 and 16 as maximum.
 This can be easily set to 16 as it doesn't put allot of stress on the hardware.

 Anti Aliasing can be a bit more taxing on the hardware.
 You can set it from 0=disabled, too 2, 4 and 8.
-If you enable this i suggest you experiment with 2 or 4.

 At the Main Menu of Tactical Ops go to Tools -> System Console